Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Consistency Guarantees for PADR-based ERM

-With the optimal solution to \eqref{eq:intro:ERM-PADR} denoted by $f^*_{S, \HK}$, the consistency of the PADR-based ERM model is evaluated by the excess risk $R(f^*_{S, \HK}) - \underset{f \in \cF}{\inf} \, R(f)$, which is the gap between the expected cost of the optimal empirical PADR and the minimal cost.
-With problem \eqref{eq:intro:contextalSP:Full-E} restricted to $\HK$, we decompose the excess risk into the approximation and estimation errors as follows,
+Let $f^*_{\Xi, \HK}$ denote the optimal solution to the PADR-based ERM model~\eqref{eq:intro:ERM-PADR}.
+The consistency of the PADR-based ERM model is evaluated by the excess risk $R(f^*_{\Xi, \HK}) - \underset{f \in \cF}{\inf} \, R(f)$, which is the gap between the expected cost of the optimal empirical PADR and the minimal cost.
+With $\min_{f\in \HK}R(f)$ as an intermediate problem, the excess risk can be decomposed into the approximation and estimation errors as follows,

-The approximation error measures the gap between the expected costs induced by the optimal PADR and the optimal DR, which can be bounded via the approximation bound of $\HK$ in Proposition~\ref{prop:model:universal approximation of PADR} under Assumption~\ref{assum:A4:opt lipschitz solution f*}; the estimation error measures the gap between the expected costs induced by the PADR solutions to the empirical and expected problems respectively, which is bounded via the uniform generalization bound stated below.
-Note that in this paper the notation $\norm{\cdot}$ without a subscript refers to the Euclidean norm.
+The approximation error, measuring the gap between the minimal expected costs over the PADR class and the class of all measurable functions, can thus be bounded based on the approximation error bound of PADR class provided in Proposition~\ref{prop:model:universal approximation of PADR}.
+We provide the uniform generalization bound based on the Rademacher complexity theory in Proposition~\ref{prop:model:Uniform generalization error bound} which is used to bound the estimation error.
+Combining the approximation and estimation error bounds, we thus obtain the excess risk bound of PADR-based ERM in Theorem~\ref{thm:excess-wo-constr}.
+The proof of the following two results are provided in Online Appendix~\ref{EC:subsec:proofs for model:nonasymptotic consistency}.
+Note that in the present paper the notation $\norm{\cdot}$ without a subscript refers to the Euclidean norm.

-\begin{proposition}[Uniform Generalization Bound of PADR-based ERM] Under Assumptions \ref{assum:A1:iid dataset S}-\ref{assum:A3:Lipschitz of varphi}, with $M_\mu \coloneqq C_\varphi + L_\varphi\left(2\sqrt{d}\mu(p\bar{X} + 1) + \norm{z_0}\right)$, the following holds with probability at least $1-\delta$ over the draw of $S$,
+\begin{proposition}[Uniform generalization bound of PADR-based ERM] Under Assumptions~\ref{assum:A1:iid dataset S}-\ref{assum:A3:Lipschitz of varphi}, with $M_{p,d}(\mu) \coloneqq C_\varphi + L_\varphi\left(2\sqrt{d}\mu(p\bar{X} + 1) + \norm{z_0}\right)$, the following holds with probability at least $1-\delta$ over the draw of $\Xi$,